Hanover Crescent Enclosure

 The shape and size of the Crescent give it a great community spirit and newcomers find they can get to know most if not all their neighbours in a short time.
 Good use is made of the green space, particularly in the summer months, and throughout the year there are a number of community events, the largest being the Guy Fawkes Bonfire followed by a number of Christmas and New Year parties.

-Residents are encouraged to make use of green wheelie bins in order to discourage scavenging of refuse by gulls and urban foxes.
+Residents are encouraged to make use of green wheelie bins in order to prevent scavenging of refuse by gulls and urban foxes.

 Parking within the Crescent is managed by the Management Committee and is outside of the general parking regime in Brighton.
 Space is limited and demand increases year by year.
 A system of Resident and Visitor Parking Permits is operated by the Committee and its policing is outsourced to a parking management company.